RickySerrano904/RickySerrano904/README.md

 ## About Me
-Hello!
-My name is Ricky.
 I've always loved the world of computers and code, especially the ability to create things that make people smile, solve real problems, and make life a little easier.
 I enjoy building tools and interfaces that are simple, practical, and easy to use.
 With a background in IT support and a degree in Information Systems Technology, I've learned how to approach problems from both the technical side and the user's perspective.

 <p align="center">
   <img src="https://raw.githubusercontent.com/RickySerrano904/RickySerrano904/output/github-contribution-grid-snake-dark.svg" alt="GitHub contribution snake animation" />